-For your convenience and to assist us in administration of the service, the meals can be paid online using Parent Mail or with cash using the payment points in school.
+For your convenience and to assist us in administration of the service, the meals can be paid online using Parent Mail.

 Online payments can be made using Parent Mail once registration has been completed.

 Any amount of money can be paid into the student’s account held within the system, money spent on food will be deducted and students can always check the balance by using the automatic revaluation terminal to see how much they have left.

 Pupils entitled to free school meals will, each day, be automatically allocated the free meal value of £2.40 onto their account.
 They may choose to “top-up” this value if they wish.

 The school is also able to provide you with a report detailing each item of food purchased, each payment made to the system and the current balance.